Daleterrence/PhantomGem/README.md

 - `//pg reset` will attempt a menu reset in the event you become softlocked, but this is untested.

 ### Notes
-- "Wyrm God phantom gem" and "Orb of Radiance phantom gem" purchases are newly added and currently untested, but should work fine.

 - You must be within 6 yalms of the NPCs Trisvain, Raving Opossum or Mimble-Pimble for this addon to function.

 - See below for the shortcut numbers needed to buy each KI.